xGR: Efficient Generative Recommendation Serving at Scale: Evaluation

 \subsection{Memory Efficiency}

 We analyze the memory usage of xGR compared to xLLM using the Qwen3-4B model on a single Ascend NPU, where the RPS is set to 4.
-Figure \ref{fig:memory_efficiency} illustrates the peak memory usage as the beam width increases from 128 to 512 with a fixed input lengh of 1k tokens.
+Figure \ref{fig:memory_efficiency}(a) illustrates the results as the beam width increases from 128 to 512 with a fixed input lengh of 1k tokens.
 While xGR maintains a stable memory footprint (around 10GB), xLLM exhibits super-linear growth.
 Specifically, xLLM consumes a 46.3GB compared to xGR's 10.6GB with $BW=512$.
 The excessive memory consumption in xLLM stems from the additional block copying inherent in PagedAttention, leading to severe redundancy and fragmentation. xGR addresses this through separated KV cache management, maintaining a single physical copy of the shared prefix and just enough space to store the decoded tokens.

-We further evaluate memory scalability under varying input lengths (Figure \ref{fig:beam256}).
-With the $BW$ fixed at 256, xGR maintains a remarkably low footprint—peaking at only 12.0GB even with 3k tokens—significantly outperforming xLLM, which consistently consumes around 30GB.
+We further evaluate memory scalability under varying input lengths, as shown in Figure~\ref{fig:memory_efficiency}(b).
+With the $BW$ fixed at 256, xGR maintains a remarkably low footprint—peaking at only 12.0GB even with 3k tokens—significantly outperforming xLLM, which consumes around 30GB.
 This confirms that xGR decouples memory usage from sequence length, ensuring robustness for long-context recommendation tasks.